 To keep yourself and our community as safe as possible please consider this new definition of close contact to ensure you are as safe as possible.
 Social distancing is important and there is no period of time you can be in close contact with a person who has COVID-19 and be safe from the virus.

 St. Mary’s College of Maryland is committed to sharing real-time data indicating the number of known cases of COVID-19 within our community.
 These data will be updated daily.
+Refresh the page for latest data, or if data appears absent.

 - To report a positive COVID-19 case, visit the Wellness Center website.

-- Report Incidents on Campus Shield
+- Report COVID-19 safety issues or incidents on Campus Shield

 - Frequently Asked Questions